Spring Data JPA Specification Criteria Query with IN Clause Example

-Here we will create an example on Spring Data JPA Specification Criteria Query with IN Clause.
-Spring Data JPA Specification Criteria Query generally used for search functionality on a page where users want to search by giving some inputs or by selecting several dropdown values.
-In this example we will use how to use collection or list of input parameters into Criteria Query to fetch data from database.
+Here I will create an example on Spring Data JPA Specification Criteria Query with IN Clause.
+Spring Data JPA Specification Criteria Query generally used for search functionality on a page where users want to search by providing some inputs or by selecting several dropdown values.
+In this example I will show you how to use collection or list of input parameters into Criteria Query to fetch data from database.

 Problem Scenario

-So in this situation we do not know which field(s) we need to build a query for fetching data from database table.
+So in this situation you do not know for which field(s) you need to build a query for fetching data from database table.
 Therefore Criteria query comes to rescue here.
 Spring Data JPA Specification Criteria Query is somehow a little different from Hibernate Criteria Query API.

-Here in this Spring Data JPA Specification Criteria Query with IN Clause example, we will see how to provide search results based on users input parameter.
+Here in this Spring Data JPA Specification Criteria Query with IN Clause example, you will see how to provide search results based on users input parameter.

-We will not only fetch data based on a single value but we will also fetch data when users provide a collection or list of input values.
+I will not only fetch data based on a single value but I will also fetch data when users provide a collection or list of input values.

 Let’s say your search page has a multi-select dropdown and obviously users will be able to select multiple values from dropdown.
 So in this case you have to use IN clause to fetch data from database.

-Therefore we will see how to pass a list or collection of input parameters in IN clause using Spring Data JPA Specification Criteria Query IN Clause.
+Therefore you will see how to pass a list or collection of input parameters in IN clause using Spring Data JPA Specification Criteria Query IN Clause.

 Recommended Reading: